s-etty/cdl-guatemala-dnbr-mapping/README.md

 ### Connecting Google Earth Engine to this Project

-To connect your local version of this project to Google Earth Engine, run the following lines each session in a Python terminal, replacing "project" with the name of your project you created in the step above.
+To confirm your local version of this project can connect to Google Earth Engine, run the following lines in a Python terminal, replacing "project" with the name of the project you created in the step above.

 ```
   ee.Authenticate()